lbain/lucybain/source/blog/2014/12-26-js-ternary.md

 ## Why is it called a Ternary expression, what does the word "Ternary" indicate?

-Let's answer the second question first: what does the word "ternary" indicate?
+Let’s answer the second question first: what does the word "ternary" indicate?
 According to [Wikipedia](http://en.wikipedia.org/wiki/Ternary_operation) the word "ternary" comes from the n-ary word setup.
 Other examples of n-ary words are u**nary** and bi**nary**.
 All of these (including ternary) are operands.
 The prefix section of their name lists how many inputs the operand accepts.

 A **unary** operand accepts one parameter, e.g. `-1`, where `-` is the operand, and 1 is the parameter.